 Additional Information

 A social work license expires on Jan.
 1 the second year after issue, and it must be renewed by the same day of each subsequent two-year period.
+30 contact hours of continuing education are required for each renewal period.
 For more information on licensure and renewal, check out the FAQ page from the board.

 Tennessee Social Work License Requirements

 Of the four licensure types in Tennessee, three require a master’s degree from a board-approved program.
 The other, the LBSW, requires a bachelor’s degree from a board-approved program.
-To apply for the clinical license, candidates need 3,000 hours of supervised work experience.
+To apply for the LAPSW or LCSW license, candidates need 3,000 hours of work experience.

 Tennessee Governing Board